 The triceps aren’t one muscle, but three separate muscles that all together form the much sought after “horseshoe” look that bodybuilders and experienced lifters have.

-So to get the best tricep workout possible, a lifter has to do exercises that hit the triceps from all different angles.
+So to get the best triceps workout possible, a lifter has to do exercises that hit the triceps from all different angles.
 And it’s important to understand how each head functions, and how to target it best.

 The Long Head

 The long head gets the most work when the arms are directly above the head, since in this position the long head is fully extended.
-So any variation of overhead tricep extensions will hit this head the best.
+So any variation of overhead triceps extensions will hit this head the best.

 The Medial Head